Ray structures on Teichm\"uller Space: Definitions and background stretch maps and Teichm uller maps

-A \textit{measured geodesic lamination} (or \textit{measured lamination} for short) is a geodesic lamination equipped with a \textit{transverse invariant measure}, which associates to every arc transverse to the lamination a \textit{Radon measure}.
+A \textit{measured geodesic lamination} (or \textit{measured lamination} for short) is a geodesic lamination equipped with a \textit{transverse invariant measure}, which associates to every arc transverse to the lamination a {Radon measure} (see \cite[Page 11-13]{Bonahon2001} for more details).
 Typical examples are simple closed geodesics with the Dirac measures.
-The \textit{intersection number} between simple closed geodesics extends naturally to the setting of measured geodesic laminations.
+The \textit{intersection number} between simple closed geodesics extends naturally to the setting of measured geodesic laminations as follows.
 Given a measured geodesic lamination $\lambda$ and a simple closed geodesic $\alpha$, the intersection number, denoted by $i(\lambda,\alpha)$, is defined to be the mass of $\alpha$ given by the transverse measure of $\lambda$.
 This associates to every measured geodesic lamination a function over the set of simple closed geodesics.
 Let $\ML(S)$ be the space of measured geodesic laminations, equipped with the weak-* topology of the space of functions over the set of simple closed geodesics.
-Topologically, $\ML(S)$ is homeomorphic to $\mathbb{R}^{6g-6}$.

-There is natural correspondence between the space of measure foliations and the space of measured geodesic laminations by straightening leaves of foliations using hyperbolic geodesics ( \cite{Levitt1983}).
+Topologically, $\ML(S)$ is homeomorphic to $\mathbb{R}^{6g-6}$ (see \cite[Theorem 6.1]{FLP} or \cite[Theorem 3.1.1]{PennerHarer} ).
+There is a natural correspondence between the space of measure foliations and the space of measured geodesic laminations by straightening leaves of foliations using hyperbolic geodesics ( \cite{Levitt1983}).